smythp/googler-mode/README.md

 ## Installation

 [Install Googler](https://github.com/jarun/googler#installation) and make sure Emacs can access the "googler" command.

-Then add googler-mode.el to your load path.
+Then add googler-mode.el to your load path and require it:

+    (add-to-list 'load-path "/path/to/containing/folder/")
+    (require 'googler-mode)

 ## Usage